-Proposals for new business development especially small scale flexible office units and affordable workshops will be approved in appropriate locations subject to compliance with other relevant policies in this Plan and the East Hampshire District Local Plan-Joint Core Strategy.
+Proposals for new business development especially small scale flexible office units and affordable workshops will be approved in appropriate locations subject to compliance with other relevant policies in this Plan and the East Hampshire District Local Plan: Joint Core Strategy.

-Policy BP3 conforms with: NPPF paras 7,9,20 and 28.
-JCS Policies CP2 (Spatial Strategy), CP3 (New Employment Provision), CP5 (Employment and Workforce skills), CP6 (Rural Economy and Enterprise).
+Policy BP3 conforms to: NPPF paragraphs 7,9,20 and 28.
+JCS Policies CP2 (Spatial Strategy), CP3 (New Employment Provision), CP5 (Employment and Workforce skills), CP6 (Rural Economy and Enterprise)

 Finally, ensuring the people who work in the town have the right skills and training is a key part of our employment strategy.
-Policy BP4 therefore encourages new development proposals to include provision for workforce skills training.
+Policy BP4 therefore encourages new development proposals to include provision for workforce skills training (Aspirational Policy - see Annex D).